LashawnFofung/Nurse-Attrition-Linear-Regression-Analysis/Data Analysis Report.md

 For this analysis, the independent variable is the Program Participation Rate.
 The significance of this variable is evaluated using its p-value from the regression output.
 The p-value is a measure of how 'unsure' we are about the Program Participation Rate.
 The aim is to have a low p-value.
 A high p-value means we are more 'unsure' (i.e., the results could easily be due to chance), while a low p-value means we are less 'unsure' and more confident in the effect the Program Participation Rate has on Nurse Attrition.

 From the output, the p-value for the Program Participation Rate is 1E-11 (or 0.00000000001), representing a probability of less than 1%.
-Therefore, we reject the null hypothesis and conclude
+Therefore, we reject the null hypothesis and conclude that the Program Participation Rate has a statistically significant effect on the Nurse Attrition Rate.
+This suggests that changes in program participation strongly predict changes in nurse attrition and this association is unlikely to be due to random chance.